Translated by Takuya Erik Watanabe

 Written by Sawada Tomomi

-Japan is a country with frequent earthquakes.
-All year long there are earthquakes both small and large occurring throughout the nation.
-But this doesn't mean that the Japanese live in constant worry or fear all the time.
+Despite this, however, people in Japan do not live in constant worry or fear.
 This is because they know what to do in case one happens.
 Just in case you ever encounter an earthquake in Japan, you should know what to do, how to evacuate, and how to get in contact with others.

 Protect yourself from falling objects, be careful of collapsing buildings, and evacuate to a safe open place, such as a park.
 If you don't have enough time to get to an open space, run inside a relatively new, reinforced concrete, earthquake-resistant building.

 If you're at a station, protect yourself from falling objects, and move to a nearby pillar so you don't fall from the platform.
 If it's too crowded to move around, you should crouch down and wait for the shaking to stop.
-If you're on a train, it will stop if a strong shock is felt.
-Be careful not to collide into the person beside you, as you may have people falling to the ground.
-If you're sitting down, you'll want to protect your head with your bag etc., and if you're standing, you should get down low.

-.
+Whether you're inside or outside during an earthquake, it's important to guard your head.
 If you protect your head with a magazine or a bag, you might be able to prevent a fatal injury.
-If you ever feel the ground shaking, make protecting your head your first priority.
+If you ever feel the ground shaking, make this your biggest priority.

-Refuge Spots In Tokyo
+Evacuation Areas In Tokyo